March 24, 2025

 The Directions Kit for Dynamics 365 contains a curated list of Directions reports covering the service.

-The Dynamics 365 Finance and Operations chapter discusses the collection of enterprise resource planning (ERP), retail and eCommerce management, and human resources (HR) applications.
+The Dynamics 365 Finance and Operations chapter discusses the collection of enterprise resource planning (ERP), e-commerce, project management, and human resources (HR) applications.
+The product is sold worldwide and is designed for multinational and midmarket companies and enterprises, and it includes industry-specific capabilities for manufacturing, distribution, retail, professional services (such as consulting), and the public sector.

 The overall roadmap is discussed in: